-The purpose of the Association is the research, training and cooperation in the field of bowel diseases and intestinal ultrasound with an aim to improve patient care.
-As a part of this mandate, the Association will promote all efforts, which may improve treatment or management, contributing to improved disease control or cure.
+The purpose of the Association is the research, training, and cooperation in the field of bowel diseases and intestinal ultrasound with the aim to improve patient care.
+As a part of this task, the Association will promote all efforts which may improve treatment or management contributing to improved disease control or cure.

-The purpose of the Association shall be achieved as follows:
+The purpose of the Association is implemented through:

-Improving the quality of research in the field of bowel disease and ultrasound, in both respect of principle research and clinical research,
+- Improving the quality of research, both in principle research and clinical research, in the field of bowel disease and ultrasound,

-Influence the investigation and management of bowel disease through use of ultrasound through the dissemination and publication of best-evidence, passing on and teaching of guidelines or other teaching materials in the field of bowel disease and ultrasound.
+- Exerting influence on the investigation and management of bowel diseases through use of ultrasound during development, publication and dissemination and teaching of best- evidence, guidelines or other teaching materials in the field of bowel disease and ultrasound.

 § 3 Membership